oapicf/pinterest-sdk/clients/go/generated/docs/CampaignsAPI.md

 	campaignIds := []string{"Inner_example"} // []string | List of Campaign Ids to use to filter the results. startDate := time.Now() // string | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. endDate := time.Now() // string | Metric report end date (UTC).
 Format: YYYY-MM-DD.
-Cannot be more than 90 days past start_date. targetingTypes := []openapiclient.AdsAnalyticsTargetingType{openapiclient.AdsAnalyticsTargetingType("KEYWORD")} // []AdsAnalyticsTargetingType | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. columns := []string{"TOTAL_CONVERSIONS"} // []string | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
+Cannot be more than 90 days past start_date. targetingTypes := []openapiclient.AdsAnalyticsCampaignTargetingType{openapiclient.AdsAnalyticsCampaignTargetingType("KEYWORD")} // []AdsAnalyticsCampaignTargetingType | Targeting type breakdowns for the report.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users. columns := []string{"TOTAL_CONVERSIONS"} // []string | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
 Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned granularity := openapiclient.Granularity("TOTAL") // Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly clickWindowDays := int32(1) // int32 | Number of days to use as the conversion attribution window for a pin click action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days. (optional) (default to 30)